natecostello/van_two_point_oh/blog/2021-8-5/bms-testing.md

 	# url: url
 ---

 It's generally good practice to test equipment that you will depend on for protection.
-Given the cost and stored energy in our battery system, we decided to excersise the key protections provided by the BMS before we actually hook it up for initial charge (when we would be counting on said protections).
+Given the cost and stored energy in our battery system, we decided to exercise the key protections provided by the BMS before we actually hook it up for initial charge (when we would be counting on said protections).
 Aside from testing the protections it also can illuminate unadvertised behaviors that are worth understanding.

 We also thought this would be a good project to tie together some of the past work we've done to work up control and monitoring python code.
-Lastly we decided to explore Python's unittesting suite as the tool to implement this testing.
-Understand, this kind of job is NOT what that suite is meant for, but why not.
+Lastly we decided to explore Python's `unittest` suite as the tool to implement this testing.
+Understand: this kind of job is NOT what that suite is meant for, but why not.

 Spoiler: The REC did fine and performs pretty much as described in the manual except for some minor findings.